 If I hadn’t jumped head first into this crazy European trip back in 2015, I would’ve never known it was possible.
 It was fun.
 It was not very expensive.
 It was not horrible because we had a toddler with us.
 I would’ve regretted my entire life for not giving it a try!

 Because, yes, I consider it a risk not giving it a try.
 Most people consider it risky to even think about going away, but we’re not most people!

 Taking the first step

-But once you do it, I am 100% sure that you will absolutely love it.
-You’ll love it so much that you will never stop.
+Once you do it, I am 100% sure that you will absolutely love it.
+You’ll love it so much that you will never want to stop.
 And you’ll fight your way through hell to make sure that it becomes a reality.

 It’s not easy to become a digital nomad if you’re solo traveling, it’s not easy to buy a house and pay the mortgage.
 Few things are easy in life.

 So the question you should ask yourself is: